Updated June 5, 2023

 Grammar is one of Android’s new keyboard applications.
-It offers an online service to check your grammar, orthography, and punctuation when entering any text area.
+It offers an online service to check grammar, orthography, and punctuation when entering any text area.
 It is completely right and helps to stay quiet by typing emails or other paperwork.
 For both Android and iOS, grammar keyboards are available.
 The keyboard has a clean look and is designed to correct your errors in the current period.
 The keyboard software can be downloaded fully free of charge.

 Google’s Gboard is an official Google keyboard app.
 It’s easy but fast.
-There are some simple features on the keyboard, such as auto-correction, various adaptability features, etc. Google says it has a Google Search interface built-in, so you can find something without leaving the space of the keyboard.
-The Keyboard makes it easier to read, check for GIF, and type speech.
+There are some simple features on the keyboard, such as auto-correction, various adaptability features, etc. Google says it has a Google Search interface built-in, so you can find something without leaving space on the keyboard.
+The Keyboard does reading, checking for GIFs, and typing speech easier.

 7. Simple Keyboard

 A simple keyboard is a lightweight, open-source keyboard app for Android, famous for its simplicity and style.
 It helps you to change your theme and keyboard color along with different options for choosing a language.
-It’s for you if you want a simple bare-bones keyboard.
+It’s for you if you want a simple, bare-bones keyboard.
 Your spelling or something else does not test on this screen.
-It is suitable for devices with fewer storage space and security issues.
+It is suitable for devices with less storage space and security issues.

 8. Typany Keyboard

 A newly launched Android keyboard program is a Typany keyboard.
 You can send emoji manufacturers and manually drawn pictures to your contacts.
-It provides integrated translation and bangs text, making it simple to type and edit words.
+It provides integrated translation and bangs text, typing and editing words simply.
 The stickers, themes, emojis, and many more are given.
-Functions like self-correction, phrase prediction, and a variety of keyboard layouts are also included.
+Functions like self-correction, phrase prediction, and keyboard layouts are also included.
 More than 90 languages are supported.

 9. Chrooma Keyboard

 The Chrooma keyboard is similar in style and usability to Google’s keyboard.
 Nonetheless, it provides other configuration options, including night mode, divided thumb-typing mode, and regular emoji.
 This keyboard is fast, easy to use, and provides grammar check features.
-You can use the extra row at the top of the emoji chroma keyboard, you can use the extra row.
+You can use the extra row at the top of the emoji chroma keyboard.
 Chrooma ‘s premium edition enables you to tailor it a little more.